drshahizan/learn-django/materials/exercise/assignment.md

 2. Include a README file that provides instructions on how to run the project and any dependencies.

-3. Provide screenshots or a video demo of your project in action, showcasing each of the CRUD operations.
+3. Provide screenshots or a video demo of your project in action, showcasing each of the CRUD operations, searching, and the admin dashboard.

 4. Clearly document any assumptions or limitations in your implementation.

 ## Conclusion

-By completing this assignment, you will have gained a practical understanding of how to create a web application using Django that implements CRUD functionality.
+By completing this assignment, you will have gained a practical understanding of how to create a web application using Django that implements CRUD functionality, searching, and a dashboard for admin reporting.
 This will help you in developing more complex web applications in the future.
 Good luck!

 ### Others
 - Collaborate effectively with your group members to complete the task.